redkubes/quickstart/README.md

 # Otomi Quickstarts

-Quickly deploy a Kubernetes cluster with Otomi in your public cloud of choice or install Otomi locally on your machine using Minikube.
+Quickly deploy a Kubernetes cluster with [Otomi](https://github.com/redkubes/otomi-core) in your public cloud of choice or install Otomi locally on your machine using Minikube.

 **NOTE:** Intended for experimentation/evaluation ONLY.

-**You will be responsible for any/all infrastructure costs incurred by these used resources.**
+**You will be responsible for any/all infrastructure costs incurred by the used resources.**
 This repository intends to minimize costs by only provisioning the minimum required resources for a given provider.

 ---